-Size and make-up.
+Size and make-up

-- (2) A postcard shall be rectangular and made of cardboard or of paper stout enough to be handled and shall not have projecting or raised relief parts. - (3) A postcard shall bear on the address side the heading "Postcard" or the equivalent in another language.
+- 16. (1) A postcard shall conform to the size limits as specified in Schedule 1. - (2) A postcard shall be rectangular and made of cardboard or of paper stout enough to be handled and shall not have projecting or raised relief parts. - (3) A postcard shall bear on the address side the heading "Postcard" or the equivalent in another language.
 This heading is not obligatory for picture postcards of private manufacture. - (4) A postcard shall be sent unenclosed, that is to say, without wrapper or envelope. - (5) The right-hand half of the address side shall be reserved for the address for indications relating to the postal services and for official labels; postage stamps or postal stamping or franking machine impressions shall be placed on the address side and, as far as possible, on the right-hand half of the card.
-The sender may make use of the back and of the left-hand half of the address side, subject to the provisions of paragraph (6) of this rule. - (6) Samples of merchandise or similar articles shall not be affixed or attached to postcards, nor shall postcards be embellished with cloth, embroidery, spangles or similar material.
-Such cards may be sent only in closed envelopes.
-Nevertheless, illustrations, photographs, stamps of any kind, labels and cuttings of every kind of paper or other very thin substance, as well as address tabs, labels or slips to fold back for address purposes, may be affixed to postcards provided that these articles are not of such a nature as to alter the character of the postcards, and that they adhere completely to the card.
-These articles may be affixed only to the back or the left-hand half of the address side of postcards, with the exception of address labels or slips which may occupy the whole of the address side.
-Stamps of all kinds liable to be mistaken for postage stamps may be affixed only to the back. - (7) Postcards which do not comply with the conditions laid down for this class of postal article shall be treated as letters unless they are eligible for transmission as printed papers.
+The sender may make use of the back and of the left-hand half of the address side, subject to the provisions of subrule (6). - (6) (a) Samples of merchandise or similar articles shall not be affixed or attached to postcards, nor shall postcards be embellished with cloth, embroidery, spangles or similar material.
+Such cards may be sent only in closed envelopes. - (b) Illustrations, photographs, stamps of any kind, labels and cuttings of every kind of paper or other very thin substance, as well as address tabs, labels or slips to fold back for address purposes, may be affixed to postcards provided that these articles are not of such a nature as to alter the character of the postcards, and that they adhere completely to the card. - (c) These articles may be affixed only to the back or the left-hand half of the address side of postcards, with the exception of address labels or slips which may occupy the whole of the address side. - (d) Stamps of all kinds liable to be mistaken for postage stamps may be affixed only to the back. - (7) Postcards which do not comply with the conditions laid down for this class of postal article shall be treated as letters unless they are eligible for transmission as printed papers.
 Where the postage stamp is irregularly affixed to the back of postcards, such postcards shall be treated as unpaid and dealt with accordingly.